Gunicorn Sync Workers

 14234 joel /home/joel/.virtualenvs/gun 0 6.8M 9.0M 25.4M

-But, for example, the Django app that generates this state site uses on the order of 100 MB in its single process running the Django development server.
+But, for example, the Django app that generates this static site uses on the order of 100 MB in its single process running the Django development server.
 On a cheap 1 GB/1 CPU machine, you don't want more than 4-5 such worker processes.
 Now maybe we can understand Gunicorn's recommendation to run (2 x $num_cores) + 1 workers as a starting point.

 Charting Performance